 Honest Assessment

-Synchronism is an experimental research framework.
-This page documents what works, what failed, what we got wrong, and what remains untested.
+This page audits the claims listed in Key Claims.
+It documents what works, what failed, what we got wrong, and what remains untested.
 Updated as new results come in.

 Galaxy Rotation: ALFALFA-SDSS